Join the CSEAS Donor Family

 - Our rich Southeast Asia library resources draw students and scholars from around the world.

 With your support, we hope to build on these successes.
 Won't you join us?
-To make a gift online to CSEAS, go to the How to Give page on the NIU Foundation website and where indicated specify "Center for Southeast Asian Studies."
+To make a gift online to CSEAS, go to the Online Giving form on the NIU Foundation website and where indicated specify "Center for Southeast Asian Studies."
 For specific Southeast Asia endowments at NIU, specify the fund, followed by CSEAS.

 If your employer matches your charitable donations, please take a moment to also fill out that form and double your contribution.
 For more information about making these or other gifts to CSEAS, contact us at firstname.lastname@example.org or call 815-753-1771.
 We appreciate gifts of any size and thank you for your support.